 Mitigation Measure: No further feasible improvements can be made beyond those described for 2025 No-Action conditions to mitigate project impacts.
-The necessary addition of a southbound free-right-turn to mitigate project impacts would require the widening of Calaveras Boulevard to four lanes in the westbound direction.
+The necessary addition of a southbound free right turn on North Abel Street to mitigate project impacts would require the widening of Calaveras Boulevard to four lanes in the westbound direction.
 The widening of Calaveras Boulevard to this extent is not feasible due to ROW constraints.
+However, VTA will provide a fair share contribution to traffic improvement at this location.
+The contribution will be made only if feasible traffic mitigation is identified and substantial funding is in place to construct the improvement.
+VTA will work with the City of Milpitas to develop an agreement at the time that the mitigation is required.